PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 data = ()
 ```

-A good read about data structure can be found on python website: https://docs.python.org/3/tutorial/datastructures.html
+The Python website has [a good tutorial about data structures](https://docs.python.org/3/tutorial/datastructures.html).

 #### class Class

-TL;DR: define the class without inheriting from object
+Define the class without inheriting from an object..

-##### class definition

 ```
 # Python 3 only code